eLearning Translation: A Complete Guide for 2026

 Preserving course design

-Translated eLearning content often doesn’t look good within the original layout and course design of your authoring tool or presentation slides.
-This can happen because of a different text volume, text orientation (e.g. English vs. Arabic), and other factors.
+Translated eLearning content often doesn’t fit well within the original layout or design.
+This can happen because of different text volume and text orientation (e.g., English vs. Arabic).
 As a result, an otherwise correctly translated text can ruin the appearance of your entire course.

-Solving this problem often requires extra effort from your design team.
-This can result in project delays, additional costs, and potential inconsistencies in the visual presentation.
+Solving this issue often requires extra effort from your design team, which can result in project delays and additional costs.

-To address all these eLearning translation challenges head-on, you need a reliable eLearning translation protocol.
+To address all these eLearning translation challenges, you need a reliable eLearning translation protocol.
 Read on to learn how to build one and translate your eLearning content effectively.

-Pro tip: You can combine a TMS platform and a team of translators for more effective eLearning translation and localization.
-A TMS will make the translation processes faster, and then professional native translators can review the translated content in the target language.
+Pro tip: You can combine AI translation software and a team of translators for more effective eLearning translation and localization.
+AI translation software will make the translation process faster, and then professional native translators can review the translated content in the target language.

-How to Translate an eLearning Course in iSpring Suite
+How to Translate an eLearning Course for Multilingual Courses

-To illustrate how to translate courses into different languages, let’s take iSpring Suite, a robust course creation tool, as an example.
-It also offers the XLIFF export feature to optimize the process and divides it into 3 simple steps.
+To illustrate how to translate courses into different languages, let’s take iSpring Suite, a robust PowerPoint-based authoring tool, as an example.
+It offers the XLIFF export feature to optimize the translation process.
+Here is how it works.

 2. Click on Export Text.

-You can translate the course with your in-house team of translators or outsource the task to a translation vendor.
+5. Translate your course.
+You can translate the course with your in-house translation team or outsource the task to a translation vendor.
 Whichever approach you choose, make sure the translated file is also in the XLIFF format.
-To see a detailed example of this step, read our article on how to translate courses and tests with iSpring Suite Max fast.
+To see a detailed example of this step, read our article on how to translate eLearning courses and tests with iSpring Suite Max fast.

-Step 3.
-Import the translated content back into iSpring Suite
+6. Import the translated content back into iSpring Suite: click on Translation → select Import Text.

-3. Choose the right XLIFF file from your computer and upload it.
+7. Choose the correct XLIFF file from your computer and upload it.

 And that’s it!
 Now you can display the course to your learners in a new language.

-Pro tip: If you want to localize your course presentations in iSpring Suite to make them more culturally sensitive, use the custom character feature.
+Pro tip: If you want to localize your course presentations in iSpring Suite, use the custom character feature to make them more culturally sensitive.
 You can adapt a character’s appearance to the cultural norms and expectations of your audience for a more organic learning experience.

 Best Practices for a Great eLearning Translation Project